Betaine Hydrochloride: Evaluating The Betaine HCL Benefits

 To determine if you need HCL supplements, you can perform a simple home test called the bicarbonate test.

-However, if you do not experience belching, then you have low stomach acid.
-Thus, you may want to introduce betaine HCL in your diet.
+However, you have low stomach acid if you do not experience belching.
+Thus, you may want to introduce betaine HCL into your diet.

 Does Betaine HCL Have Side Effects?